If you would like to receive detailed information about RIT/NTID in the mail, please complete the form below.

 - Official copy of transcript(s) of all undergraduate work as well as any graduate courses you have completed.
 Acceptance to the program requires proof of completion of a bachelor’s degree with a cumulative GPA of at least 3.0.

-- An official copy of your Graduate record Exam (GRE) results, with verbal and quantitative GRE scores in the 50th percentile or better as well as an analytical writing score of 3.5 or better.
+- An official copy of your Graduate record Exam (GRE) results, with a combined verbal and quantitative scores of 280 or better as well as an analytical writing score of 3.0 or better.
 The official results of graduate admission tests — results that must be verified by the testing agency — are the only parts of your application you do not mail to RIT.
 Instead, you must arrange for the testing agency to send your test results directly to RIT's Office of Graduate Enrollment Service.
 RIT's code for ETS reporting is 2760.
 Please do not include a department code.
 Applicants should recognize that their performance on the GRE and in their undergraduate studies will be carefully considered by the program admission committee.

 - Two letters of recommendation